NoRePercussions/chaOS/docs/source/modules/processmanager.rst

 PID: a number indicating which process is being referenced.
 Can be used as an index in processrecord.

-SpawnProcess generates a process of the class process via makeProcess and adds it to the queue.
+SpawnTask generates a process of type task via makeProcess and adds it to the queue.
 It simplifies the required information for generation significantly from makeProcess for ease of use.
-Processes spawned will be added to the process queue and executed on the next update tick if not killed.
+Tasks spawned will be added to the task queue and executed on the next update tick if not killed or delayed.

 Valid executables are as follows: